deduke-men-a-selanna/angel/German-Citizenship.md

 The person ...
 * ... **has lived permanently and lawfully in Germany** for eight years:
     * You have been legally resident in Germany for at least 8 years.
 The period is shortened to 7 years by successful participation in an integration course. **If you have a German spouse or life partner, a stay ("Aufenthalt") of at least 3 years is sufficient.**
+        * By marrying, your foreign spouse does not automatically acquire German citizenship. **In general, if you have been married for at least two years, your spouse has a right to naturalization after three years of lawful residence in the Federal Republic of Germany under certain additional conditions.**
 * ... has unlimited or permanent right of residence at the time of naturalization:
     * **You have an unlimited right of residence ("unbefristetes Aufenthaltsrecht") or a specific residence permit ("bestimmter Aufenthaltstitel").** A temporary residence permit ("befristete Aufenthalttserlaubnis") is only partially sufficient if it could lead to permanent residence in Germany, e.g. the EU Blue Card.
 A residence permit ("Aufenthaltsgestattung") or a temporary deportation ("Duldung") does not meet the requirements.
 * ... **has clarified identity and nationality.**